JeroenBoersma/docker-compose-development/README.md

 - `up`
   create/build/run all containers, bring your development to live
 - `update`
-  update all linked images from the web
+  update/pull all used images from the web

 There are also useful tools.

 - `blackfire curl [URL]`
   The blackfire command to curl pages.
 Be sure you've setup blackfire correctly
-- `composer [COMMANDS]`
+- `composer [COMMANDS]` `composer5 [COMMANDS]`
   composer docker implementation, also runs in own container.
 - `console` `console5`
   open a console inside your PHP containers.
 - `magerun [COMMANDS]` `magerun5 [COMMANDS]`
   run magerun commands on your Magento projects
+- `magerun2 [COMMANDS]` `magerun25 [COMMANDS]`
+  run magerun2 commands on your Magento projects
 - `myroot [OPTIONS]`
   run mysql as root.
 - `mysql [OPTIONS]`
-  run mysql as you, current user.
+  run mysql as you, current user
 - `mysqldump [OPTIONS]`
-  run mysqldump as you, current user.
+  run mysqldump as you, current user
+- `mytop`
+  run mytop as you, current user to monitor MySQL processes
 - `php [OPTIONS]` `php5 [OPTIONS]`
   run php commands